 Disappointingly, neither of these turn out to be the case Killer Mountain merely turns out to be the description of a mountain that is dangerous to climb and is regarded as forbidden by the locals.
-In fact, more than half of the film does not even register as a science-fiction film at all and falls into the genre of the mountain-climbing drama.
-Much of this is centred around the usual tensions that occur in mountaineering films people struggling to make the ascent, members of the party falling, dealing with storms, avalanches and so on.
+In fact, more than half of the film does not even register as a science-fiction film and falls into the genre of the mountaineering drama.
+Much of this is centred around the usual tensions that occur in mountaineering films people struggling to make the ascent, members of the party falling to their deaths, their dealing with storms, avalanches and so on.
 Produced on one of Syfys economy budgets, the film has been cheaply made in British Columbia where the shots of the cast members traversing the mountain are all medium angles rather than panoramic ones as you might expect, while the handful of scenery shots we get have all been recycled from Vertical Limit (2000).

 Sheldon Wilson has been a regular director low-budget and cable genre fare with the likes of Shallow Ground (2004), Kaw (2007), Carny (2009), Screamers: The Hunting (2009), Mothman (2010), Red: Werewolf Hunter (2010), Mega Cyclone (2011), Snowmageddon (2011), Cold Spring (2013), Scarecrow (2013), The Hollow (2015), Shark Killer (2015), The Unspoken (2015), The Night Before Halloween (2016) and Stickman (2017).